VictoriaBrown/AllAboutHTML/README.md

 ## Bootstrap Table
 This folder homes just an index.html page and style.css page.
 Here, I used Bootstrap to create a table that is color-coded with a fixed width.

+## Horizontal Form
+This folder homes index.html - When you execute this html file, you'll see a Bootstrap horizontal form.